Victorartandesign/Victorartanddesign.github.io/README.md

 ## Goals
 ### What We Do
--Painting
+- Painting
--Line Art
+- Line Art
--Illustration
+- Illustration
--Graphic Design
+- Graphic Design
--Graffiti
+- Graffiti
-Calligraphy
+- Calligraphy

 ### Our Mission
 - Why Us

 ### History
--Beginnings
+- Beginnings
--Now
+- Now

 ### Future
--What We Have Planned
+- What We Have Planned